 Kitchen Style

 Scandinavian style is defined as minimalistic and bright.
-Wood is a central feature of the kitchen, and the cabinets are often light.
+Wood is a central kitchen feature, and the cabinets are often light.
 Built-in appliances and hidden storage spaces are common features.
-The Scandinavian design is utilitarian, and homeowners will be able to get many uses out of the furniture in the room.
+The Scandinavian design is utilitarian, and homeowners can get many uses out of the furniture in the room.

-Most Scandinavian kitchens continue with the cool scheme by using whites and neutrals for the walls.
+Most Scandinavian kitchens continue the cool scheme by using whites and neutrals for the walls.
 These kitchens are uncluttered, with little adornment or decorative features.
-Floors will be made of wood and any furniture is light in color and modern in nature.
+Floors are made of wood, and any furniture is light in color and modern in nature.
 The overall feel is modern and minimal.

 Midcentury Modern: Colorful and Bold